To foster a supportive peer network amongst MIT's undergraduate women interested in EECS.

 Women's Technology Program - WTP is a rigorous four-week summer academic and residential experience where female high school students explore engineering through hands-on classes, labs, and team-based projects in the summer after 11th grade.

-Report on status of undergraduate women at MIT - GW6 focuses on the personal and professional development of women in the EECS graduate program.
+Graduate Women of 6 - GW6 focuses on the personal and professional development of women in the EECS graduate program.

 Society of Women Engineers - SWE strives to inspire younger generations of girls about engineering, encourage the notion of diversity in engineering, and determine and advocate for the needs of women engineers at MIT and the broader community.